konstantinschulz/german-covid-texts/docs/src/schemas/relation.md

 ### Multiple Occurences of Similar Entities

-In case a relation could be drawn between similar entities, only the first mentioned entity is annotated.
-In the next example, a relation between the Symptoms *Thrombose, Embolien* and the Measure *Impfung* as well as the (almous synonym) *Impfstoff* can be drawn.
+In cases when relations can be drawn between similar entities, only the first mention is annotated.
+In the next example, a relation between the Symptoms *Thrombose, Embolien* and the Measure *Impfung* as well as the (almous synonymous) *Impfstoff* can be drawn.
+We only draw the relation between the Symptoms and the first occuring entity *Impfung*, while *Impfung* and *Impfstoff* can be connectied using a *part of* Relation.

-In den Medien spricht man überhaupt nicht über Thrombosen, Embolien etc. die durch die Impfung ausgelöst wurden.
-Wer sich mit diesem Impfstoff impfen lässt, der ist wahnsinnig."
+>*In den Medien spricht man überhaupt nicht über [Thrombosen], [Embolien] etc. die durch die [Impfung] ausgelöst wurden.
+Wer sich mit diesem [Impfstoff] impfen lässt, der ist wahnsinnig.*

-We only draw the relation between the Symptoms and the first occuring entity *Impfung* while *Impfung* and *Impfstoff* can be connectied via part of relation.
+>>Thrombosen > symptoms and signs > Impfung
+>>Embolien > symptoms and signs > Impfung
+>>Impfstoff > part of > Impfung

 ## Information on Relation Tags